Romeo and Juliet: Sources

 Da Porto presented the narrative in close to its modern form, including the names of the lovers, the rival families of Montecchi and Capuleti (Cappelletti) and the location in Verona.
 He named the friar Laurence (frate Lorenzo) and introduced the characters Mercutio (Marcuccio Guertio), Tybalt (Tebaldo Cappelletti), Count Paris (conte (Paride) di Lodrone), the faithful servant, and Giulietta's nurse.
 Da Porto originated the remaining basic elements of the story: the feuding families, Romeo—left by his mistress—meeting Giulietta at a dance at her house, the love scenes (including the balcony scene), the periods of despair, Romeo killing Giulietta's cousin (Tebaldo), and the families' reconciliation after the lovers' suicides.
 In da Porto's version, Romeo takes poison and Giulietta keeps her breath until she dies.

-In 1554, Matteo Bandello published the second volume of his Novelle, which included his version of Giuletta e Romeo, probably written between 1531 and 1545.
+In 1554, Matteo Bandello published the second volume of his Novelle, which included his version of Giulietta e Romeo, probably written between 1531 and 1545.
 Bandello lengthened and weighed down the plot while leaving the storyline basically unchanged (though he did introduce Benvolio).
-Bandello's story was translated into French by Pierre Boaistuau in 1559 in the first volume of his Histories Tragiques.
+Bandello's story was translated into French by Pierre Boaistuau in 1559 in the first volume of his Histoires Tragiques.
 Boaistuau adds much moralising and sentiment, and the characters indulge in rhetorical outbursts.

 In his 1562 narrative poem The Tragical History of Romeus and Juliet, Arthur Brooke translated Boaistuau faithfully but adjusted it to reflect parts of Chaucer's Troilus and Criseyde.
 There was a trend among writers and playwrights to publish works based on Italian novelle—Italian tales were very popular among theatre-goers—and Shakespeare may well have been familiar with William Painter's 1567 collection of Italian tales titled Palace of Pleasure.
 This collection included a version in prose of the Romeo and Juliet story named "The goodly History of the true and constant love of Romeo and Juliett".
 Shakespeare took advantage of this popularity: The Merchant of Venice, Much Ado About Nothing, All's Well That Ends Well, Measure for Measure, and Romeo and Juliet are all from Italian novelle.
 Romeo and Juliet is a dramatization of Brooke's translation, and Shakespeare follows the poem closely but adds detail to several major and minor characters (the Nurse and Mercutio in particular).